Euro zone bonds rebound as market searches for stable ground

 said Tentori.

-then all of a sudden this seems like a lot of yield.
-But with
+points then all of a sudden this seems like a lot of yield.
+But

 Traders were also cautious that the rally could be sustained